-Thanks to Instagram, I came across this post once from this girl who was staying in a Joshua Tree Airstream.
+Thanks to Instagram, I came across a post once from this girl who was in Joshua Tree, staying in a fabulous, vintage, super cute Airstream trailer.
 She made the place look like a dreamy fantasy!
 I immediately added it to my Southern California bucket list.

-At that time I had never heard of the term “Airstream”, but it looked absolutely amazing.
-I immediately knew I had to find this place, and as soon as I did I pretty much booked my trip immediately.
+At that time I had never even heard of the term “Airstream”, but I knew I had to stay there.
+As soon as I found this place I pretty much booked my trip immediately.

 Before we start I would like to mention that this is not a sponsored post.
 I did not receive any compensation for writing this post, and my trip was fully paid for by myself.
 This is what my experience was really like!

 The Joshua Tree Airstream Experience: Staying at Joshua Tree Acres

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 You can read my full disclosure here.